vegaprotocol/specs/specs/0000-mm-mechanics.md

 A market maker can amend their orders by providing a new set of orders in the market maker network transaction.
 If the amended orders are invalid, the previous set of orders will be retained.

+### Checking margins for orders

+As pegged orders are parked during an auction are parked and not placed on the book, margin checks will not occur.
+This includes checking the orders margin when checking the validity of the transaction.

+Engineering notes:
+- check that other pegged orders are treated the same

+**Continuous trading**

 ## MARKET MAKING OBLIGATIONS AND PENALTIES

 ### Measuring liquidity obligation from commitment